xingxingshese/SequencePluginR/README.md

 # SequenceDiagram
 <!-- Plugin description -->
-this plugin is a fork of <a href="http://vanco.github.io/SequencePlugin">SequencePlugin.</a>
+this plugin is a fork of SequencePlugin

 with this plugin, you can
 + newest!
-Support comment on export `puml`!
+Support comment on export puml!
 + generate Simple Sequence Diagram.
 + Navigate the code by click the diagram shape.
 + Delete Class from diagram.